Building Trusted AI at Scale Cities Startups & Digital Sovereignty – Keynote Amb Thomas Schneider

 Major discussion points

-Inclusive, human-centred AI for the benefit of all peoples and the planet – The speaker stresses that AI must be developed “so that everyone in the world can benefit” while respecting human dignity, autonomy and the environment [4-6][14-15].
+Inclusive, human-centric vision for AI – The speaker stresses that AI must be developed “so that everyone in the world can benefit” while respecting human dignity, autonomy and the planet [4-6][14].

-Switzerland’s facilitating role and the 2027 Geneva AI Summit – Switzerland will host the next summit, intends to “build on” existing platforms (UN-IGF, AI for Good, OECD, etc.) rather than reinvent them, and will act as a neutral facilitator that brings together diverse stakeholders [8-10][20-23][55-56].
+Switzerland’s role as facilitator for the 2027 Geneva AI Summit – Switzerland will host the next summit, build on existing platforms (UN-IGF, AI for Good, OECD, etc.), and act as a bridge-builder for all stakeholders, especially less-resourced communities [8-10][20-23][55-56].

 Speakers